MitchellHarding/PortfolioProjects/README.md

 # PortfolioProjects
 This repsitory displays my data analysis capabilities.
-From simple SQL dataset cleaning, to COVID-19 data exploration, this portfolio encompasses multivariant and geospatial datasets aswell as SQL database management techniques.
+From simple SQL dataset cleaning and querying, to COVID-19 data exploration and Python dataset correlations, this portfolio encompasses multivariant and geospatial datasets aswell as SQL database management techniques.

 Feel free to browse, wander and have a look at some of the work i have done.